XiandaGuo/SSDepth/README.md

 ## Introduction
 Depth estimation has been widely studied and serves as the fundamental step of 3D perception for autonomous driving.
-Though significant progress has been made for monocular depth estimation in the past decades, these attempts are mainly conducted on the KITTI benchmark with only front-view cameras, which ignores the correlations across surround-view cameras.
-In this paper, we propose S3Depth,a Simple Baseline for Supervised Surround-view Depth Estimation,to jointly predict the depth maps across multiple surrounding cameras.
-Specifically, we employ a global-to-local feature extraction module which combines CNN with transformer layers for enriched representations.
-Further,the Adjacent-view Attention mechanism is proposed to enable the intra-view and inter-view feature propagation.The former is achieved by the self-attention module within each view, while the latter is realized by the adjacent attention module, which computes the attention across multicameras to exchange the multi-scale representations acrosssurround-view feature maps.
+Though significant progress has been made in monocular depth estimation in the past decades, these attempts are mainly conducted on the KITTI benchmark with only front-view cameras, which ignores the correlations across surround-view cameras.
+In this paper, we propose S3Depth, a Simple Baseline for Supervised Surround-view Depth Estimation, to jointly predict the depth maps across multiple surrounding cameras.
+Specifically, we employ a global-to-local feature extraction module that combines CNN with transformer layers for enriched representations.
+Further, the Adjacent-view Attention mechanism is proposed to enable the intra-view and inter-view feature propagation.
+The former is achieved by the self-attention module within each view, while the latter is realized by the adjacent attention module, which computes the attention across multi-cameras to exchange the multi-scale representations across surround-view feature maps.
 Extensive experiments show that our method achieves superior performance over existing state-of-the-art methods on both DDAD and nuScenes datasets.

 ## Model Zoo